TransferWare/plsdbug/README.md

 ### Preconditions

-First install the database part of the EPC.
+Install the database part of the EPC.

-Next you need to install [LOG4PLSQL](https://sourceforge.net/projects/log4plsql/).
-Running the `sql/install_log_user/install.sql` SQL*Plus script is sufficient for simple logging to a table TLOG.
-Have a look at its documention file `index.html`.

 ### Installation